The following settings will be in place at Women’s College from Monday 25 October 2021 until further notice.

 Please check the NSW venues of concern page regularly

-If you have visited a venue of concern on any of the dates listed, please inform the Dean of Students immediately and follow the advice on the venues of concern website
+If you have visited a venue of concern on any of the dates listed, or you receive notification from a venue, please inform the Dean of Students immediately and follow the advice on the venues of concern website

-If you need to isolate for 14 days, you will be moved to university quarantine facilities to do so (see below)
+If you need to isolate, you will be moved to university quarantine facilities to do so (see below)

 If you are identified as a close contact